Tatsunoko vs. Capcom: Cross Generation of Heroes

-Localization
+Ultimate All-Stars

 On May 6, 2009, Capcom listed two "mystery games" as part of their Electronic Entertainment Expo 2009 (E3 2009) lineup.
 Nintendo Power magazine revealed "Capcom Mystery Game #1" to be the North American localization of Tatsunoko vs. Capcom: Cross Generation of Heroes, with the new subtitle "Ultimate All-Stars".
 It was playable at the company's E3 booth.
 European and Australian releases were announced on later dates.
 The game was originally unintended for release outside Japan, but was localized by Capcom due to positive fan reception.
 Tatsunoko Production assisted Capcom with its character licensing issues; while Tatsunoko Production holds such rights in Japan, they are licensed to companies such as Time Warner in other countries.
 Niitsuma said that acquiring character licenses was difficult, as it was largely done one at a time, and characters cleared in North America had to be checked separately in Europe.
 Another issue was the possibility that Eighting would be occupied with other projects.
 Time constraints led Niitsuma to replace the character-specific minigames of Cross Generation of Heroes with "Ultimate All-Shooters", an expansion of PTX-40A's minigame.
 Artwork by UDON replaced the animated character-specific endings.

 A Capcom press release in June 2009 stated that the North American release would have more mini-games, an "enhanced" story mode, and support for online play.
 The roster would be expanded by five characters, but would lose one unnamed Tatsunoko character.
 However, Capcom later revised this press release, as it was incorrect, with the statement that they were "looking into adding new features to the game, including possible additions of several new characters from both Capcom and Tatsunoko and [...] exploring the option of online gameplay."

 On September 9, 2009, Capcom announced the Japanese release of Ultimate All-Stars.
 Starting on that day, the company periodically revealed the game's new characters; however, the full cast was leaked through JavaScript code on the game's official Japanese site.
 With the exception of Hakushon Daimaō, who was removed due to unspecified licensing issues, every playable character from the original Wii release was included.
 Hakushon Daimaō was also removed in Ultimate All-Stars' Japanese release, due to both his unpopularity with players, and the game's status as a localization of the North American version.
 The new characters encompassed Frank West from Dead Rising, Zero from Mega Man X, Yatterman-2 from Yatterman, Joe the Condor from Gatchaman, and the title character from Tekkaman Blade.
 Shinji Ueda served as a director along with Hidetoshi Ishizawa.
 Ishizawa admitted that, just as Cross Generation of Heroes was not initially planned to be released internationally, neither was Ultimate All-Stars planned to be released in Japan.
 However, fan appeals and the research and development team's own hopes resulted in the game's Japanese localization.